 Peter, the head of operations over at BillFixers, was kind enough to share some tips with us for negotiating down your bills.
 If you choose to call the service providers yourself, here are some things he suggests:

-- Make sure to call back and confirm the savings (once you’ve negotiated a lower price)
+- Make sure to call back and confirm the savings after you’ve negotiated a lower rate.

 There you have it — a great way to lower your bills is sometimes just a matter of asking.
 That would never have occurred to me five years ago, but I’m very grateful for the cell phone provider who gave me that tip.
 I’ve saved a bundle over these past several years, and I’ll bet you can too!